Bapiggott/shuoying/README.md

 ciphertext is labeled with sets of attributes and private keys are associated with access structures.
 The access structures control which ciphertext a user should be able to decrypt.
 KP-ABE has essential applications in data sharing on untrusted cloud storage

 ## Lab Set-up
 For this lab, we suggest you use our pre-built Docker 1 container, which already installed [OpenABE](https://github.com/zeutro/openabe).
-OpenABE is a cryptographic library that implements a collection of attribute-based encryption (ABE) algorithms, industry-standard cryptographic functions, and tools.
+OpenABE is a cryptographic library that implements a collection of attribute-based encryption (ABE) algorithms, industry-standard cryptographic functions, and tools.
 Use the following commands to pull and run the Docker image:
 ```bash
 $  docker pull yangzhou301/abe-lab
 $  docker run --rm -it yangzhou301/abe-lab